Skip to content

 If your server already has Docker installed or you know how to install it, you can skip this step.

-Execute the following 5 commands in sequence, making sure to execute the next command after each command is executed successfully.
-These commands only apply to the Debian 12 series of servers.
+Execute the following 5 commands in sequence, making sure that each command is executed successfully before executing the next.
+These commands are only applicable to the Debian 12 series servers.

-After [root@xxxxxx~]#, right-click to paste the following command, and press Enter to execute after pasting.
+After [root@xxxxxx~]#, right-click to paste the following commands, and press Enter to execute them after pasting.

 image.png